ellifsudememis/colab-projects/README.md

-There, you can find my projects that we have been assisgned under the lecture named "Building AI Applications with Large Language Models".
+There, you can find my projects that we have been assisgned under the course named "Building AI Applications with Large Language Models".